 Posts Tagged: Jason Bond

-Close-up of the jumping spider.
+A close-up of a millipede from the Jason Bond lab, UC Davis.
 (Photo by Kathy Keatley Garvey)

-This is a female Cryptocteniza kawtak, discovered by UC Davis professor Jason Bond at Moss Landing State Park, Monterey County.
-He has described more than 100 new taxa--families, genera, species of spiders and millipedes.
+Female Cryptocteniza kawtak discovered by UC Davis professor Jason Bond on a sandy beach at Moss Landing State Park, Monterey County.
+This is a new genus of trapdoor spider.
 (Photo by Jason Bond)

-A jumping spider eyes the photographer.
+A crab spider dining on a bee on a blanketflower, Gallardia.
+Everyone eats in the garden.
 (Photo by Kathy Keatley Garvey)

-Catch of the day!
-A crab spider nails a lygus bug.
+A crab spider scurries from a Mexican sunflower (Tithonia rotundifola) in search of prey.
 (Photo by Kathy Keatley Garvey)